 We’re leading a three-year £818,000 catchment restoration project, comprising river restoration, habitat improvement work and the installation of natural flood management features throughout the River Cocker catchment area from Crummock Water to Cockermouth.

-We’re working with farmers and landowners across the River Cocker catchment area to develop landscape features inspired by nature that aim to help reduce flood risk to Cockermouth and Lorton, and provide other environmental benefits for watercourses and the surrounding land.
-We have funding secured until September 2021, and will be securing further funding to deliver more work after that.
+We’re working with farmers and landowners across the catchment to develop landscape features inspired by nature that aim to help reduce flood risk to Cockermouth and Lorton, and provide other environmental benefits.

 Cockermouth has a long history of flooding, with devastating floods occurring in 2005, 2009 and most recently in 2015, when properties were directly flooded and many more affected by surface water flooding.
 Historic land use changes, agricultural drainage and compacted ground, together with an increase in extreme rainfall events, have contributed to a high flood risk for Cockermouth and Lorton.

 The River Cocker flows from Crummock Water to Cockermouth, and includes the catchments of Buttermere, Crummock Water and Loweswater.
 It’s an upland river flowing 19km northwards from its source at the head of the Buttermere valley in the Northern Lake District fells.
 Its tributaries include Liza Beck, Whit Beck, Mill Beck and Dub Beck.
 The whole catchment covers an area of 145 km 2.